baileyji/hsfib-pico/doc/status.md

 ### Explicit Developer Instructions:

 - **Review major code (`tip-pico2/*`) carefully.**
-  Each is strongly modular and typically owns its domain of hardware or communication.
+  Each is intended to be (strongly) modular and typically owns its domain of hardware or communication.
 - **The true command and control flow is in `executor_task.cpp`.**
   New commands, hardware devices, and features must be added by expanding the dispatcher tables there.
 It is presently unfinished
 - **Device initialization (photodiodes, attenuators, switches) happens in `main.cpp`.**